 Sleep also aids the heart vessels to rebuild itself to maintain regular levels of sugar and blood pressure.
 Not sleeping enough hours leads to cardiovascular disease.
 Sleep deprivation can be a factor or symptom to an undiagnosed illness or sleep disorder.

-Lack of sleep has also contributed to playing a significant role in catastrophic accidents involving airplanes, ships, trains, and automobiles.
+Lack of shuteye has also contributed to playing a significant role in catastrophic accidents involving airplanes, ships, trains, and automobiles.

 The Center for Disease Control and Prevention reports that Americans are in the middle of a sleep loss crisis.
 More than a third of Americans express that productivity during the day would be better if they could have an extra hour for sleep.
 Most people need between 7 to 8 hours of uninterrupted sleep to function properly the next day.
 If a person wakes up exhausted and spends the rest of the day yearning for a nap, it’s highly probable that they are not getting enough sleep.
 When you fail to acquire sufficient sleep, you start to rack up sleep debt.
 Symptoms include yawning, irritability, over fatigue, clumsiness, and depression.

 We might not be able to fully control the elements that interfere with sleep, but adapting certain routines can encourage improved sleep.

 In this article, we list 10 tips for better sleep.